-At Chetwynd Primary Academy, the safety and welfare of our children is at the heart of everything we do.
+At Chetwynd Spencer Academy, the safety and welfare of our children is at the heart of everything we do.
 We recognise our safeguarding responsibilities to include:

 - creating a safe environment for children and young people through robust safeguarding practices;

 - ensuring that adults who work in school, including volunteers, are able to work with children safely, and are properly trained and equipped to do so;